loftwah/linux-for-pirates/README.md

 UDP stands for User Datagram Protocol.
 It is a communication protocol that is used to transmit data over networks, such as the internet.
 It is a connectionless protocol, which means that it does not establish a dedicated connection between the sender and receiver before transmitting data.
 This makes UDP faster and more efficient than protocols that require a connection to be established, but it also means that data transmitted using UDP is less reliable, as there is no guarantee that the data will be received by the intended recipient.

-In a pirate theme, you might imagine UDP as a way for pirates to send messages to each other without having to go through the trouble of setting up a formal communication channel.
+You might imagine UDP as a way for pirates to send messages to each other without having to go through the trouble of setting up a formal communication channel.
 They could simply send a message using UDP and hope that it gets to the intended recipient, much like a pirate sending a message in a bottle and hoping it reaches its destination.

 ### YAML (Yet Another Markup Language)